emaj9/computing-workshop/cw-website/pages/research-notes.md

     a. how does critical pedagogy relate to computer science and cs ed?
     b. skim to look for what I need, namely how freire relates to cs
     c. avoid background on freire

+2. Summary
+    a. school based implementations of freirean pedagogy should be interpreted not as curiosities but as viable alternatives to prevalent pedagogy.
+    b. this piece enters the conversation about cp and how it related to tech. it reiterates the use and power of cp especially for oppressed groups.
+    c. education researchers, particularly theory people and critical theory ppl

+3. Assessment
+    a. author uses interviews, observations of the class to base his arguments on. this is adequit.
+    b. it's credible to an extent. it's important to realize this is his one experience in teaching tech and seems like so much of the students were captivated by the sheer "new-ness" of the technology he brought in. i feel like that influenced the behaviour of the students a lot.
+    c. everyone's: students, teachers, author. it would have been nice to hear more of the student voices though, i wonder if it was so successful for every student - did they all enjoy it and get something out of it?

+4. Use
+    a. i'm inclined to believe in critical pedagogy because i want to believe it's useful but at the same time I'm hesitant towards theories and how not-useful they can be in the classroom
+    b. this shows a clear example how to use critical pedagogy in the class, even though it's not entirely clear what cp is. opens the door for more explorations of cp, its effectiveness, and ways to use it
+    c. this did give me what i needed!

 Notes: